Electrical polarity: History

-The binary ("polar") nature of electrical phenomena was known for a very long time, its similarities to the magnetic polarity were driving research on electromagnetism, with Ørsted finally succeeding in finding a link between the electricity and magnetism (Oersted's law) in 1820.
+The binary ("polar") nature of electrical phenomena was known for a very long time; its similarities to the magnetic polarity were driving research on electromagnetism, with Ørsted finally succeeding in finding a link between electricity and magnetism (Oersted's law) in 1820.
 The use of plus and minus signs for the opposing electrical charges was introduced by Georg Christoph Lichtenberg in the 18th century.
 The terms positive and negative were introduced by Benjamin Franklin in 1747.
 Franklin compared electricity to fluid, with positive indicating the excess of it, and negative identifying the deficit.
-Prior to Franklin, nomenclature varied, for example, du Fay called the positive charge vitreous (as it can be obtained by rubbing glass), and negative resinous (obtained by rubbing amber, resin).
+Prior to Franklin, nomenclature varied; for example, du Fay called the positive charge vitreous (as it can be obtained by rubbing glass), and negative resinous (obtained by rubbing amber, resin).

 Berzelius, in his early 19th-century work on electrochemistry, used the term electrical polarity to explain the chemical reactions.
 Per Berzelius, while all atoms possessed both positive and negative polarities (electrochemical dualism, long obsolete), the balance depended on an element (with, for example, oxygen being negative and potassium positive), and the reactions were caused by the electrical attraction between the atoms.

 The terms anode and cathode, roughly meaning, respectively, way up and way down in Greek, were introduced by Faraday.
 Knowing well the Earth's magnetic field stretching North to South and assuming that it was generated by a conventional current, the direction of this current, per Ampère's circuital law, should be East to West.
 Sun in the East goes up and in the West down, hence the terminology.